ayush-jangir1/Machine-Learning-and-Data-Science/README.md

 **Machine Learning with Colab Notebooks**
 Welcome to the Machine Learning with Colab Notebooks repository!
-This collection of notebooks is curated to guide learners and practitioners through various machine learning concepts and statistical techniques, implemented and explained step by step using Python on Google Colab.
+This collection of notebooks of various machine learning concepts and statistical techniques, implemented and explained step by step using Python on Google Colab.

 📁 Repository Contents
 1. ARIMA Analysis